 You need an ESP that fits neatly into your current martech stack, integrating seamlessly with your existing database.

 The answer: You don’t.
-You need an ESP that fits neatly into your current martech stack, integrating seamlessly with your existing database and empowering you to personalize messages at whatever scale your business needs.
+You need a customer engagement platform that fits neatly into your modern data stack, integrating seamlessly with your existing database and empowering you to personalize cross-channel messages at whatever scale your business needs.
 Stop cutting lists and relying on a host of cobbled-together vendors to cover for the limitations of expensive cloud ESPs.

 It should only take a couple days to migrate from one ESP to another, but we all know that’s rarely the reality.